MikeSoughton/DarkMatterML/README.md

 ## Citation
-Please cite the paper in your publications if it helps your research:
+Please cite the paper as follows in your publications if it helps your research:

     @article{Khosa:2019kxd,
       author         = "Khosa, Charanjit K. and Sanz, Veronica and Soughton,